ambhaskargupta/Cat-Dog-Classifier/README.md

 Model Comparison: Evaluation of the performance of both models, demonstrating the effectiveness of transfer learning.

-Data Augmentation: Use of techniques such as random rotation, flipping, and scaling to enhance the model’s generalization capability.

 # Results
 The transfer learning approach using VGG16 achieved higher accuracy compared to the basic CNN architecture, demonstrating the advantage of leveraging pre-trained models.